-One of the guiding principles behind the Disciplined Agile framework is “people first”.
+One of the guiding principles behind the Disciplined Agile (DA) toolkit is “people first”.
 What we mean by that people, the way that they collaborate, and the way that the are organized, are primary determinants of your success.
 This landing page is organized around three broad topics:

 During the past few years, the work of Dan Pink has been broadly adopted as a foundation for success when building agile teams.
 His work shows that intrinsic motivators are far more important that extrinsic (money, nice offices) motivators.
 These intrinsic motivators are:

 - Mastery.
 People want to get better, to develop their skills so that they may be effective at what they do.
 In Disciplined Agile this is supported by a learning-oriented approach where teams regularly reflect on how well they are working, where teams explore new ideas and technologies through spikes, where people are responsible to share their skills and knowledge with others, and where teams purposely explore both the problem and solution domains in an evolutionary manner.
 Additionally, the Disciplined Agile (DA) toolkit promotes the strategy of people being “T-skilled” generalizing specialists who have one or more specialities but also a broad knowledge of software engineering and the domain that they are working in.